 Q.: What else should I know when I renew my registration certificate for Uzbekistan?A.: The state fee for the renewal will approximate 50-60% of your initial registration fee paid.

-All of items stated in the certificate will be required for the reviewing - sent again to Tashkent.
+All of items stated in the certificate will be required for the reviewing - sent again to Tashkent, unless the Manufacturer is good to provide CE, FDA certificates.

 For more information in regards of medical devices` regulatory affairs in Uzbekistan, write us: